 Hello and welcome to my site.
 My name is Derek Williams and I am a UKCP accredited psychotherapist and ensure that my work is not limited to one school of therapy.
 I try to ensure my approach is unique for each client.
 My various qualifications (both commercial and psychotherapeutic) coupled with recent past experience of working as a solicitor in the City of London enables me to work with clients in an innovative and creative fashion.

-I work face to face and also remotely over the internet using Zoom, Skype or FaceTime.
+I work remotely over the internet using Zoom, Skype or FaceTime.

 I also provide supervision for psychotherapists as required by the BACP and UKCP see my website at www.psychotherapy-supervision.co.uk for further details.